 The Dawson Creek Fire Department provides fire fighting and rescue services to the City of Dawson Creek, Dawson Creek Airport and a 5 mile rural area around the City.
 The Fire Department also provides motor vehicle extrication anywhere requested by the RCMP or Ambulance Service.

-The Department is staffed by Fire Chief, Chief Gordon “Shorty” Smith, Deputy Fire Chief Bob Fulton, Fire Prevention Officer, Dispatcher/Office Assistant, 16 Full Time Fire Fighters and 12 Auxiliary Volunteer Fire Fighters.
+The Department is staffed by Fire Chief, Bob Fulton, Deputy Fire Chief, Fred Burrows, Fire Prevention Officer, Dispatcher/Office Assistant, 16 Full Time Fire Fighters and 12 Auxiliary Volunteer Fire Fighters.